caltechlibrary/htr-test-cases/README.md

 Usage
 -----

-This is a collection of image files.
+This is a collection of files.
 You can use them in whatever way you would use other image files.

 Known issues and limitations